-What will happen to my pet if I have to go into care ?
+What will happen to my pet if I go into care?

 This is a question that is often asked by elderly people and is often quoted as a reason not to take on another pet when their current one passes on.